 – Nevada Revised Statute Section 205.4651 Identity theft program card: Application; issuance; presentation to law enforcement agency or creditors; discretion to accept or reject program card; application not public record; regulations; acceptance of gifts, grants, and donations.

 – Nevada Revised Statute Section 205.46513 Establishing or possessing financial forgery laboratory unlawful; penalty; expert testimony.

 – Nevada Revised Statute section 205.46515 Capturing, storing, reading, retaining, using or disclosing information from radio frequency identification document of another person; penalty.

 – Nevada Revised Statute section 205.46517 Court records.

-– Nevada Revised Statute section 205.4653 Prosecution regardless of whether person whose personal identifying information was stolen is living or deceased, is artificial person or suffers financial loss or injury.
+– Nevada Revised Statute section 205.4653 Prosecution regardless of whether a person whose personal identifying information was stolen is living or deceased, is an artificial person or suffers financial loss or injury.

 – Nevada Revised Statute section 205.4655 Exempt persons.